-Potassium plays a part in both the contraction and release of the heart muscle and it ensures healthy blood flow throughout your body.
+Potassium plays a part in both the contraction and release of the heart muscle.
+It ensures healthy blood flow throughout your body.

-The fact that avocado is such a good source of potassium makes it a great food for improved heart health.
+Avocado is a good source of potassium.
+And it makes it a great food to improve hearth health.